page-up-arrow

 Reasons for Discontinuing Group Cognitive Behavioural Therapy for Anxiety Disorders

-Principal Investigator: Karen Rowa
+Principal Investigators: Karen Rowa and Irena Milosevic

 This is an online study about why individuals prematurely discontinue group therapy at the ATRC.
 Participants who started but did not complete group CBT at the clinic will be contacted and asked to complete an online survey that takes 5-10 minutes to complete.